Spring trends in hotel search

 Timing is everything

 When thinking about your pricing and marketing strategies, how far out in advance are you planning?
-In the USA, travelers are on average searching for their accommodations 40 days before their trip.
+In the USA in 2016, travelers were on average searching for their accommodations 40 days before their trip.
 For every holiday, festival, attraction, and special event in your area, you need to be marketing yourself at least this far in advance in order to capture the greatest volume of guests possible.

 Are you doing everything you can?